 Members of DPP's Board of Directors are selected by the City and County of Denver.
-Six members are appointed by the Mayor and one member is appointed by the City Council.
-All seven members of the board must be approved by a vote of the City Council of Denver.
-Accordingly, all support provided by the City is a related party transaction and the contract referred to in Note 9 below with the City should be considered as negotiated with a related party.
+Eleven to fifteen members are appointed by the Mayor and one member is appointed by the City Council.
+All members appointed to the board must be approved by a vote of the City Council of Denver.
+Accordingly, all support provided by the City is a related party transaction and the contract referred to in Note 8 below with the City should be considered as negotiated with a related party.